 Homeowners insurance protects a homeowner (and lender) in the event of property damage or loss resulting from an “event.”
 It covers four main areas: interior damage, exterior damage, loss/damage of personal belongings, injuries sustained on the property.
 Homeowners insurance, aka hazard insurance, is required when getting a mortgage on a home.
 It’s generally part of your prepaid Closing Costs during the Home Loan Process.
 A home that is owned free-and-clear (which means the home doesn’t have a mortgage on it) should still have homeowners insurance.

 Natural disasters, such as earthquakes and hurricanes, require special coverage rather than standard policies.
 Check what your standard policy covers if you live in an area prone to disasters.

-Homeowner’s insurance is required when getting a mortgage on a home (and truthfully homeowner’s insurance should be kept in place even if a home is owned free and clear).
-You are responsible for picking your insurance provider and this must be done with 72 hours of starting the loan process.
-We need your Insurance Agent’s name and phone number so we can contact them to get the insurance in place and ensure that we are using the correct insurance figures for the underwriting approval.
-Not having your insurance done within the first few days will slow down the process.
+You are responsible for picking your insurance provider within 72 hours of starting the loan process.
+The first 72 hours are known as the Option Period.
+We need your Insurance Agent’s name and phone number so we can contact them to get the insurance in place.
+It’s key that we are using the correct insurance figures for the underwriting approval.
+The process slows down if you don’t have your insurance done within the first few days.
+So, to skip delays, get insurance pronto.

-Home owner’s insurance should not be confused with Mortgage Insurance (MI) – they are completely unrelated.
-Home owner’s insurance protects you and your property in the event of misfortune (ex: if your house burns down, if the home floods, etc.).
+Homeowners insurance should not be confused with Mortgage Insurance (MI) – they are completely unrelated.
+Homeowners insurance protects you (the homeowner) and your property in the event of misfortune, such as a home fire.
 Mortgage Insurance protects a lender in the case that a borrower defaults and has their home foreclosed.

 Please call us if you have any questions about the types of insurance and amounts of coverage required for procuring a home loan.